 The Presence Deficit and How to Close It

-The numbers from the Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report illustrate what that machine produces: 95% of decision-makers say they are more receptive to sales outreach from companies whose leaders publish thought leadership they respect.
+The Edelman-LinkedIn B2B Thought Leadership Impact Report illustrates what that machine produces: roughly 9 in 10 decision-makers say they are more receptive to sales and marketing outreach from companies that consistently produce high-quality thought leadership.
 In a remote world, that receptivity gap is the entire game.
 There are no chance hallway conversations, no conference dinners, no physical proximity to compensate for.
 The digital impression is the only impression your buyers form before deciding whether to take a call.

 LinkedIn as the Remote Executive's Primary Presence Surface

 For most executives in B2B markets, LinkedIn is the digital equivalent of being present in the room where decisions get made.
-The platform's 1.2 billion members include 65 million decision-makers and 180 million senior influencers (LinkedIn, 2026).
-Executive content on this platform reaches networks that no physical conference can replicate—and it is amplified at 24 times the rate of brand-page content when shared by peers.
+The platform's roughly 1.3 billion members include a large concentration of senior decision-makers.
+Executive content on this platform reaches networks that no physical conference can replicateβand content shared by individuals tends to be amplified well beyond what brand-page content achieves.
 The executives whose content earns that amplification are, in effect, being introduced by trusted colleagues to every member of that colleague's network.

 The Voice Constitution